ash-old/Bullseye/README.md

 3. Under Source Control, click 'Clone'
 4. Paste link into window and click 'Clone'
 5. Navigate to where project is to be saved
-6. Once opened, Run project and calculate!
+6. Once opened, Run project and play!

 ### UI Design